Introduction

 Another fabricated story tells how James Helm moved from Virginia to Tennessee, and later went back to visit his grandmother.

-The story tells how his grandfather Moses abandoned the family and was last seen walking north, and his grandmother was not right in the head.
+The story tells how, after James had left Virginia prior to his grandfather Moses abandoning the family and was last seen walking north, and his grandmother was not right in the head.

-There are two obvious obvious falsehoods, both his grandfather and his grandmother died before James left Virginia.
+There are two very obvious falsehoods in this story: both his grandfather and his grandmother had died before James left Virginia.
+In fact James had bought part of Moses' property from his uncle John Helm who had inherited the property after Moses' death.

-Another example of fabrication is a researcher claims Theodrick Grant was a drunk whose whiskey jug was found under the porch of his house.
+Another example of a fabrication is a researcher's claim Theodrick Grant was a drunk whose whiskey jug was found under the porch of his house.

 Two Primary Sources refute that claim: I have a picture of Theodrick, shortly before his death, standing in front of his cabin and there is no porch; and Theodrick was a member of a strict religious organization and church minutes report him in the highest regard.
 However his son, Theophilous was disfellowshiped from the church on multiple occassions for the behaviors falsely attributed to Theodrick.

-Research Errors: One type of error is caused by misreading primary documents without knowing the history behing the document.
+Research Errors: Another type of error is caused by misreading primary documents without knowing history behind the document.

 For example: there is a repeated error of Moses Helm being a highway engineer, citing a historic document.